Terraform-Tutorials/terraform-local-exec-outputting/README.md

 # terraform-local-exec-outputting

-A easy way project about how you can provision a `local-exec` command with `output` on Terraform.
+A easy way project about how you can provision an EC2 instance using `local-exec` command to get private IP with `output` on Terraform.

 ### `Note`
 These examples deploy resources into your AWS account.
 Although all the resources should fall under the [AWS Free Tier](https://aws.amazon.com/pt/free), it is not me responsibility if you are charged money for this.